Wheeler Bisimulations: Introduction

+In the deterministic setting, both regular languages and Wheeler languages admit a \emph{unique} minimal automaton up to isomorphism.
+Note that, in general, the minimal Wheeler automaton can be larger than the standard minimal automaton~\cite{alanko2021wheeler} (we remark that different trade-offs between the size and the compressibility of a DFA recognizing a given language can be obtained by extending the ideas behind Wheeler automata to arbitrary automata~\cite{cotumaccio2023co, cotumaccio2021indexing}).
+In the non-deterministic setting, a regular language can admit multiple minimal automata, and the problem of building such a minimal automaton is notoriously PSPACE-complete~\cite{stockmeyer1973word}.
+By introducing additional constraints, bisimulations make it possible to recover the uniqueness of a minimal automaton in the non-deterministic setting: two bisimilar automata recognize the same language, but two automata that recognize the same language need not be bisimilar~\cite{kozen2007automata}.

-We start our investigation by observing that, in general, Wheeler languages are not recognized by a unique minimal Wheeler NFA (Example \ref{ex:nonisomorphicexample}), and the standard notion of bisimulation is not appropriate (Example \ref{ex:bisimulationisnotenough}).
-Then, we introduce \emph{Wheeler bisimulations}, that is, bisimulations that respect the convex structure of the considered Wheeler automata.
-Although there are some differences between the properties of bisimulations and the properties of Wheeler bisimulations, we show that Wheeler bisimulations induce a \emph{unique} minimal Wheeler NFA (analogously to standard bisimulations), see Section \ref{subsec:minimality}.
-In particular, in the deterministic case, we retrieve the minimum Wheeler deterministic automaton of a given language.
-We also show that the minimal Wheeler NFA induced by Wheeler bisimulations can be built in linear time, see Section \ref{subsec:algorithms}.
-This is in contrast with standard bisimulations, for which the corresponding minimal NFA can be built in $ O(m \log n) $ time (where $ m $ is the number of edges and $ n $ is the number of states) by adapting Paige-Tarjan's partition refinement algorithm.
-In addition, we present several related results, developing a rich theory for Wheeler bisimulations.
+In this paper, we study the minimality problem for Wheeler languages in the non-deterministic setting.
+We start our investigation by observing that, in general, Wheeler languages are not recognized by a unique minimal Wheeler NFA (Example~\ref{ex:nonisomorphicexample}).
+Then, we study the relationship between Wheeler languages and nondeterminism through the lens of bisimulations.
+The standard notion of bisimulation is not appropriate (see Example~\ref{ex:bisimulationisnotenough}), so we introduce \emph{Wheeler bisimulations}, that is, bisimulations that respect the convex structure of the considered Wheeler automata (Definition~\ref{def:wheelerbisimulation}).
+We show that Wheeler bisimilarity induces a \emph{unique} minimal Wheeler NFA (analogously to standard bisimulations), see Theorem~\ref{theorem:minimalbisimilar} and Corollary~\ref{cor:quotientisstateminimal}.
+In particular, in the deterministic case, we retrieve the minimal Wheeler deterministic automaton of a given language (Theorem~\ref{theor:determinismmaintheor} and Corollary~\ref{cor:determinismmaincor}).

+We also study Wheeler bisimulations from an algorithmic perspective.
+We show that the minimal Wheeler NFA induced by Wheeler bisimulations can be computed in linear time (Theorem~\ref{theor:lineartimeminimization}).
+Consequently, in the Wheeler setting we can do better than in the conventional setting (where the best algorithm runs in $ O(m \log n) $ time).
+We remark that, in general, the minimal Wheeler NFA induced by Wheeler bisimulations can be distinct from the minimal NFA induced by conventional bisimulations.
+We achieve linear time under the usual assumption that the edge labels can be sorted in linear time, and we complete the picture with a lower bound showing that, in the comparison model, there exists no linear-time algorithm for the same problem (Theorem~\ref{theor:lowerboundquotienting}).
+In linear time we can also decide whether there exists a Wheeler bisimulation between two Wheeler NFAs (Corollary~\ref{cor:checkingifbisimlar}).